-Included in this course are programming concepts, programming systems, programming a computer in a subject-oriented language (FORTRAN).
+Included in this course are programming concepts, programming systems, programming a computer in a subjectoriented language (FORTRAN).

-6.904 Systems and Procedures II
+6.904 Systems and Procedures II 4 Credits (2 Class, 4 Lab Hrs/Wk)

-A continuation of Systems and Procedures I with emphasis case studies and subject projects.
-Prerequisite; 6,902.
+A continuation of Systems and Procedures I with emphasis on case studies and subject projects.
+Prerequisite; 6.902.